EVE Online: Jita to Amarr

 In a game where logistics and industry make news-worth battles possible, calculating optimal routes between systems and stations becomes an important task.

 Taking our first look at the EVE Universe can be a little daunting.
-A total of 8285 stars make up the stellar cluster, although not all of them are player-accessible.
+A total of 8285 solar systems make up the stellar cluster, although not all of them are player-accessible.
 A few, known as wormholes or J-space, are not permanently attached to any part of the map and their connections roam around.
 The remaining systems that are permanently connected to each other make up what is known as k-space, or known-space.
 13753 stargates form the permanent connection points between the stars.
-Let's take another look, this time from a top-down, abstract view:
+What if we sketched out EVE's main trade-hub, Jita, and its connections to its neighboring systems?

-If you've ever done graph theory, this probably looks pretty familiar.
-The EVE universe can be ideally represented as a simple graph.
-Each solar system is a vertex (or node), in the graph, and each pair of stargates forms an edge between two vertices.
+If you've ever done graph theory, this hopefully looks pretty familiar.
+We can easily represent the EVE map as a graph where each solar system is a vertex (or node), in the graph, and each pair of stargates forms an edge between two vertices.

 We're going to use Python to create a graph we can use to answer simple questions like "What's the shortest route to get from Jita to Amarr".
 Later, we'll make it a bit more complex so we can add new conditions, like finding the safest route.
 In the actual tool this article is based off of, we pull the systems and stargates from EVE's API, known as the ESI, but to keep things simple you can simply download these two JSON files, which contain all the systems and stargates.